 How to use Minecraft console commands

-If your Minecraft world allows the use of console commands and cheats, you will need to bring up the developer console to enter commands and cheats.
+If your Minecraft world allows console commands and cheats, you must bring up the developer console to enter commands and cheats.
 Here is how to do it on PC and Mac, Xbox One, and Nintendo Switch:

 - PC and Mac: Press the slash key (/) or T to bring up the console.